theleagueof/fontship/README.md

 Fontship can be used in any of four different ways:

-1. Remotely via a CI runner.
+1. Remotely via a CI runner that responds to events in a remote Git repository.
-2. On a local system via a Docker image for low hastle setup.
+2. Locally via an all-inclusive Docker image for low hastle setup.
-3. On a local system that has all the required dependencies and fontship directly installed.
+3. Locally via a regular system utility install (provided all the required dependencies are also installed).
-4. By including Fontship’s rules into your project’s Makefile.
+4. By including Fontship’s rules into your project’s existing Makefile (no installation of the CLI tool is required, but dependencies must be provided somehow).

 ### CI Setup

-Build your fonts without installing or running anything!
+Build your fonts without installing or running anything locally!
 Just push your sources to a repmote Git repository and let Fontship do the rest.

 For use with Github Actions, add a configuration file to your repository such as `.github/workflow/fontship.yml`: